runmat-org/runmat/tools/runmatfunc/README.md

 ```

 > **Note:** Codex execution currently uses a stub client unless the
-> `embedded-codex` feature is enabled and linked against the `codex-rs`
+> `embedded-codex` feature is enabled and the [codex-rs](https://github.com/openai/codex) workspace
-> library.
-With that feature active, `runmatfunc builtin <name> --codex`
+> is available.
+With that feature active (`cargo run -p runmatfunc --features embedded-codex -- builtin sin --codex`),
-> will execute the request inside the tool.
+> the tool will link against `codex-core` directly.

 ## Contributing